-(Mark One) ☑ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) O F THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended Dec ember 31, 2007 ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission file number: 001-14649 Trex Compa ny, Inc. fied in its charter) Delaware (State or other jurisdiction of incorporation or organization) 54-1910453 (I.R.S.
-Employer Identification No.) 160 Exeter Drive, Winchester, Virginia (Address of principal executive offices) 22603-8605 (Zip Code) (540) 542-6300 Registrant's telephone number, in Securities registered pursuant to Se Title of each class: ection 12(b) of the Act: Name of each exchange on which registered: Common Stock, par value \$0.01 per share New York Stock Exchange Securities registered pursuant to Se None ection 12(g) of the Act: Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes \(\subseteq \text{No } \subseteq \) Indicate by check mark if the registrant is not required to file reports pursuant.
-Act.
-Yes \square No $\boxed{\checkmark}$ nt to Section 13 or Section 15(d) of the Exchange Indicate by check mark whether the registrant (1) has filed all reports require Act of 1934 during the preceding 12 months (or for such shorter period that the resubject to such filing requirements for the past 90 days.
-Yes \square No \square Indicate by check mark if disclosure of delinquent filers pursuant to Item 40 contained, to the best of registrant's knowledge, in definitive proxy or informatio 10-K or any amendment to this Form 10-K .
-Indicate by check mark whether the registrant is a large accelerated filer, an company.
-See the definitions of "large accelerated filer," "accelerated filer" and " Large accelerated filer Non-accelerated filer (Do not check if a smaller reporting Accelerated filer company) Smaller reporting company ☐ Indicate by check mark whether the registrant is a shell company (as defined I in Rule 12b-2 of the Exchange Act).
-Yes \(\square\) No \(\) The aggregate market value of the registrant's common equity held by non-abusiness day of the registrant's most recently completed second fiscal quarter, was common stock as reported on the New York Stock Exchange on such date and as registrant's directors, executive officers and beneficial owners of 10% or more of as approximately \$257.0 million based on the closing price of the suming, for purposes of this computation only, that the The number of shares of the registrant's common stock outstanding on Marc ch 10, 2008 was 15,179,003.
-DOCUMENTS INCORPORATE D BY REFERENCE Portions of the following documents are incorporated by reference in this Fo orm 10-K as indicated herein: Document Part of 10-K into which incorporated Proxy Statement relating to Part III Registrant's 2008 Annual Meeting of Stockholders
+Form 10-K Maı ark One) 7 ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EX XCHANGE ACT OF 1934 For the fiscal year ended December 31, 20 007 TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIE ES EXCHANGE ACT OF 1934 For the transition period from to Commission file number: 001-14649 Trex Company, In (Exact name of registrant as specified in its charte (Exact name of registrant as specified in its charter , Delaware (State or other jurisdiction of incorporation or organization) 54-1910453 (I.R.S.
+Employer Identification No.) 160 Exeter Drive, Winchester, Virginia (Address of principal executive offices) 22603-8605 (Zip Code) (540) 542-6300 Registrant's telephone number, including are ea code: Securities registered pursuant to Section 12(b) of the Act: Title of each class: Name of each exchange on which registered: Common Stock, par value \$0.01 per share Securities registered pursuant to Section 12(g) New York Stock Exchange None or the Act.
+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes \square No \square Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or S Section 15(d) of the Exchange Act.
+Yes \square No \square Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Secing the preceding 12 months (or for such shorter period that the registrant was required to file such the past 90 days.
+Yes \square No \square Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K tof registrant's knowledge, in definitive proxy or information statements incorporated by reference m 10-K. ☑ defi Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a rinitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 1 Large accelerated filer \Box (Do not check if a smaller reporting company) Accelerated filer \square Smaller reporting company \square Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the ne Exchange Act).
+Yes □ No ☑ The aggregate market value of the registrant's common equity held by non-affiliates of the regis strant at June 29, 2007, which was the last business day of the

+New York Stock Exchange on such date and assuming, for purposes of this computation only, that the registrant's directors, executive officers and beneficial owners of 10% or more of the registrant's common stock are affiliates.

+The number of shares of the registrant's common stock outstanding on March 10, 2008 was 15,179,003.